dgc-network/dgc-woocommerce-plugin/README.md

 # DGC WooCommerce Plus

-WooCommerce Ajax Product Filter - adds advanced products filtering to your shop.
+DGC WooCommerce Plus - adds advanced products filtering to your shop.

 ## Description

-WooCommerce Ajax Product Filter - is a plugin that allows you to filter your products easily by categories, attributes, prices.
+DGC WooCommerce Plus - is a plugin that allows you to filter your products easily by categories, attributes, prices.
 Your can sort products, navigate to next and previous pages without reloading the page.

 Features: